FlorianJacta/Work-Home/README.md

 - Suitable models: 3D CNN, GNNs, PointNet++.
 - SimAI bridges physical laws and AI for fast, accurate simulation predictions.

-See the presentation in `slides/SimAI introduction.pptx`
+See the presentation in `slides/SimAI introduction.pdf`

 ---